yaminmhd/hotel-price-competitiveness/README.md

 - [ ] Setup test coverage
 - [ ] refactor to uselocalstorage hook
 - [ ] refactor enum for currency
-- [ ] move queries into a single query